Blast furnace: Process engineering and chemistry

 Blast furnaces operate on the principle of chemical reduction whereby carbon monoxide converts iron oxides to elemental iron.

 Blast furnaces differ from bloomeries and reverberatory furnaces in that in a blast furnace, flue gas is in direct contact with the ore and iron, allowing carbon monoxide to diffuse into the ore and reduce the iron oxide.
 The blast furnace operates as a countercurrent exchange process whereas a bloomery does not.
 Another difference is that bloomeries operate as a batch process whereas blast furnaces operate continuously for long periods.
 Continuous operation is also preferred because blast furnaces are difficult to start and stop.
 Also, the carbon in pig iron lowers the melting point below that of steel or pure iron; in contrast, iron does not melt in a bloomery.

 Silica has to be removed from the pig iron.
 It reacts with calcium oxide (burned limestone) and forms silicates, which float to the surface of the molten pig iron as slag.
-Historically, to prevent contamination from sulfur, the best quality iron was produced with charcoal.
+Historically, iron was produced with charcoal to prevent sulfur contamination.

-The downward moving column of ore, flux, coke or charcoal and reaction products must be sufficiently porous for the flue gas to pass through.
+In a blast furnace, a downward-moving column of ore, flux, coke (or charcoal) and their reaction products must be sufficiently porous for the flue gas to pass through, upwards.
 To ensure this permeability the particle size of the coke or charcoal is of great relevance.
 Therefore, the coke must be strong enough so it will not be crushed by the weight of the material above it.
 Besides the physical strength of its particles, the coke must also be low in sulfur, phosphorus, and ash.

 The main chemical reaction producing the molten iron is: